chuongg3/NLU-EvidenceDetection/README.md

 The development of this repository benefited from:

 - **Generative AI Assistance**: Claude and other generative AI models were used for debugging, code improvements and document proof-reading and improvements.
-- **Hyperparameter Optimization**: Bayesian optimization with Optuna was used to fine-tune model parameters.
+- **Hyperparameter Optimization**: Bayesian optimization with Optuna was used to fine-tune model parameters with Trial Pruning (automated early stopping).
-- **Class Imbalance Handling**: The original training dataset had class imbalance (72% negative samples for the Siamese model), which was addressed through class weighting and data augmentation techniques.
+- **Class Imbalance Handling**: The original training dataset had class imbalance, which was addressed through class weighting and data augmentation techniques.

 These tools and techniques were instrumental in achieving the reported performance metrics while maintaining efficient development workflows.